codazoda/random_riff/README.md

 Random Riff
 ===========

 Randomly generates a guitar riff using standard scales such as the Pentatonic.
+Live at https://riff.joeldare.com

 Libraries
 =========